theadityarawat/timetablealert/README.md

-# practicum

-A new Flutter project.
+# Sangyan: The Time Table Alert System

+A flutter project created in completion of Practicum in third semester during engineering.

-## Getting Started
+## Contributors:
+-Aditya Rawat
+-Ashwin Jharia
+-Jayesh Yadav

 This project is a starting point for a Flutter application.